Chronology

 Warhol takes his own paintings to Leo Castelli and shows them to Karp.
 Karp shows Warhol Girl with Ball.

-With Karp, visits Warhol’s studio at 1342 Lexington Avenue in New York and sees Warhol’s comic-strip and consumer-goods paintings.
+Visits Warhol’s studio at 1342 Lexington Avenue in New York with Karp and sees Warhol’s comic-strip and consumer-goods paintings.

 1962

 First paintings based on panels from All-American Men of War comics, such as Blam and Takka Takka.
-The five-panel work Live Ammo features one diptych and three other panels; the painting is later broken up and sold as four individual works.
+The five-panel work Live Ammo features one diptych and three other panels (RLCR 706, RLCR 707 and RLCR 709).

-First paintings based on reproductions of works by Picasso and Cézanne, including Portrait of Madame Cézanne, an enlarged version of a black-and-white outline diagram by Cézanne scholar Erle Loran.
+First paintings based on reproductions of works by Picasso and Cézanne, as well as Portrait of Madame Cézanne, an enlarged version of a black-and-white outline diagram by Cézanne scholar Erle Loran.

-Isolates the words Art and In on canvas.
-Later recalls wanting to make one with the word “Flat” but soon abandons the idea.
+Isolates the words "Art" and "In" on canvas.
+Later recalls wanting to make one with the word 'Flat' but soon abandons the idea.43Waldman 1971a, p.
+28

-Makes first commissioned print, On, for Klüver and noted Dada and Surrealist expert Arturo Schwartz for The International Anthology of Contemporary Engravings: The International Avant-Garde: America Discovered, Volume 5 (Galleria Schwartz, Milan).
-Published in 1964, the portfolio also contains Warhol’s first print.
+Makes first commissioned print, On, for Klüver and noted Dada and Surrealist expert Arturo Schwarz for The International Anthology of Contemporary Engravings: The International Avant-Garde: America Discovered, Volume 5 (published in 1964 by Galleria Schwarz, Milan).

 Switches from ink to pencil for finished black-and-white drawings.
-Develops a frottage technique for black-and-white drawings by placing a sheet of paper on a window screen and rubbing it with graphite to achieve the look of machine-applied dots.
+Develops a technique for black-and-white drawings that involves placing a sheet of paper on a window screen and rubbing it with graphite to achieve the look of machine-applied dots.
 Finished drawings often depict subjects different from those in paintings and do not require preliminary sketches.
 Simultaneously works on paintings and these drawings in no clear chronological order.

 February 10–March 3, 1962